-Also included in this fund, beginning in FY 2016/17, is the debt service for the Full Faith and Credit financing of the Operations Center Warehouse.
-The debt service was previously recorded in the Operations Fund and is paid for through transfers from the Utility Funds.
+Also included in this fund, beginning in FY 2016/17, is the debt service in the Full Faith and Credit financing for the Operations Center Warehouse.
+The debt service was previously recorded in the Operations Fund and is paid for through the transfer from the Utility Funds.